Archibald Acheson, 6th Earl of Gosford: Early life

 Archibald Acheson was the elder son of Archibald Acheson, 5th Earl of Gosford and Mildred, daughter of John Ridegely Carter of Baltimore, a banker and former United States Minister to Romania.

-Acheson was educated at Harrow School, where he was Inter-Public Schools Athletics Champion for the 880 yards in 1929, and Trinity College, Cambridge, gaining an Master of Arts.
+Acheson was educated at Harrow School, where he was Inter-Public Schools Athletics Champion for the 880 yards in 1929, and Trinity College, Cambridge, gaining a Master of Arts.
 At Cambridge he was a member of the Pitt Club, the Hawks' Club, the Alverstone Club and the Achilles Club.

 Career

-Acheson was commissioned into the Royal Air Force in 1932 and served as Assistant Air Attaché at the British Embassy in Paris from 1938–40.
-During the Second World War he commanded No. 613 Squadron AAF from 1941–42 and later No. 32 Wing RAF.
+Acheson was commissioned into the Royal Air Force in 1932 and served as Assistant Air Attaché at the British Embassy in Paris from 1938 to 1940.
+During the Second World War he commanded No. 613 Squadron AAF from 1941 to 1942 and later No. 32 Wing RAF.
 He was made an Officer of the Order of the British Empire in 1946, and was also awarded the United States Bronze Star Medal and made an Officer of the French Legion of Honour.
-From 1946–48 he was Chief Instructor of the Cambridge University Air Squadron.
+From 1946 to 1948 he was Chief Instructor of the Cambridge University Air Squadron.